chr0n06/PirateDice/README.md

 - [x] Implementing the BL for : DoubleSkullCard
 - [x] Implementing the BL for : WitchCard
 - [ ] Implementing the BL for : ChestCard
-- [ ] Implementing When you die Pirate Boat doesn't make any effects
+- [ ] Implementing When you die WitchCard doesn't make any effects

 ### Issue(s)
 - [x] Line 133 :: service : EVERYTIME WE PLAY PTS INCREMENT for PirateBoatCards